galnora/dmlab_hw/README.md

 # Big Pharma Stock Analytics

-This project implements a microservice-based data pipeline that collects stock market time-series data from the public AlphaVantage API, processes and stores it in a MySQL database, computes business-relevant analytics, and exposes the results through a REST API and a visual dashboard.
+This project implements a microservice-based data pipeline that collects stock market time-series data from the public AlphaVantage API, processes and stores it in a MySQL database, computes analytics, and exposes the results through a REST API and a visual dashboard.
-The focus of the exercise is demonstrating real-world backend architecture: data ingestion, processing, API design, containerization, scheduling, and visualization.

 ## Architecture